Cromer Hall: Literary connections

 The hall has a strong literary connection thanks to a visit to the house by the writer Arthur Conan Doyle, most noted for his stories about the detective Sherlock Holmes.
 In 1901 Conan Doyle had returned from South Africa, suffering from typhoid fever.
 To aid his recuperation, the author decided to take a golfing holiday in North Norfolk, accompanied by the journalist and writer, Bertram Fletcher Robinson.
 The two friends stayed at the Royal Links Hotel in Cromer.
 During their stay, Doyle probably heard the Norfolk legend of 'Black Shuck', the Hell Hound of Norfolk.
 The following description of Baskerville Hall in Doyle's book can also be matched to the exterior aspects of Cromer Hall.

 The avenue opened into a broad expanse of turf, and the house lay before us.
 In the fading light I could see that the centre was a heavy block of building from which a porch projected.
 The whole front was draped in ivy, with a patch clipped bare here and there where a window or a coat-of-arms broke through the dark veil.
 From this central block rose the twin towers, ancient, crenellated, and pierced with many loopholes.
 To right and left of the turrets were more modern wings of black granite.
 A dull light shone through heavy mullioned windows, and from the high chimneys which rose from the steep, high-angled roof there sprang a single black column of smoke…

 From The Hound of the Baskervilles by Arthur Conan Doyle, originally serialised in the Strand Magazine from August 1901 to April 1902.
 Unfortunately, Doyle himself said nothing in his autobiography about the writing of The Hound of the Baskervilles.
 Although the setting for the story was Devon, Doyle's visit to Cromer undoubtedly provided part of the inspiration.

 Occupants

 Cromer Hall was bought by Benjamin Bond Cabbell from Lady Listowel (daughter of Admiral William Lukin Windham) in 1852.
 He was succeeded at Cromer Hall by his nephew John Cabbell who changed his name to Bond-Cabbell in 1875.
 He was succeeded by his son, Benjamin Bond-Cabbell, in 1878.

 The hall today

 Cromer Hall is not open to the public (summer 2010) and the house is still a private residence.
 The best position from which to view the building is Hall Road, which leads south from Cromer to the village of Felbrigg.
-It is described at length in an 2002 article by Roderick O'Donnell in Country Life magazine.
+It is described at length in a 2002 article by Roderick O'Donnell in Country Life magazine.

 In the summer of 2017, the hall hosted two open-air concerts.